KryskZ09/atcc-cpp/README.md

     A test for different data type inputs, such as char, float, int and string.
 Also includes an out-of-lesson if/else block.

+#### Evil Diamond
+* evilDiamond.cpp

+    Arguably the 'hardest' program assigned so far; the goal is to convert a for-loop that prints a triangle into a diamond.
+    This is done by 'flipping' the for-loop logic and printing an upside down triangle below the one given.

 #### Grade Calculator Program
 * gradeCalc.cpp